osexpert/GoreRemoting/README.md

 Method that return IAsyncEnumerable and yield (crashes)

 ## Removed from CoreRemoting
-CoreRemoting use websockets while GoreRemoting is a rewrite (sort of) to use Grpc instead.
+CoreRemoting use WebSockets while GoreRemoting is a rewrite (sort of) to use Grpc instead.
 Encryption, authentication, session management, DependencyInjection, Linq expression arguments removed (maybe some can be added back if demand).

 ## Delegate arguments